 Could your exercise program be causing hearing loss?

-With the New Year upon us, it is likely that many of you have resolved to finally start exercising, and to make this the year to get fit.
-Perhaps spring break is looming, and you have visions of finally getting that buff beach body you always wanted.
+Maybe you resolved to make 2018 your year to get fit.
+Spring break is looming, and perhaps you have visions of finally getting that buff beach body you always wanted.
 Or maybe you just want to start exercising more for your overall health.
 There is no denying that exercise is beneficial to the body and mind.
-But be careful, because that new fitness routing might come with an unpleasant side effect: hearing loss.
+But be careful, because that new fitness routine might come with an unpleasant side effect: hearing loss.

-One fitness program in particular, which is rapidly gaining a cult following across the nation, can also have negative consequences for your hearing if you are not careful.
-CrossFit, which is a training program first used by the police and military special forces, is a high intensity workout that combines weightlifting, cardio, core training and more.
-Designed to push the body to its limits, CrossFit can deliver results in the form of peak physical fitness.
+Fitness programs designed to push the body to its limit, such as CrossFit which has gained a cult following across the nation, can have negative consequences for your hearing if you are not careful.
+CrossFit and other intense "boot camp" style programs combine weightlifting, cardio, core training and more can deliver results in the form of peak physical fitness.
 But some participants are paying a high price for getting in shape.

 You may be asking, “What does exercise have to do with my ears?”
-To illustrate, let’s look at two common practices that can occur during the weightlifting portion of CrossFit.
+To illustrate, let’s look at two common practices that can occur during weightlifting.
 The first of these is straining.
 Straining causes intracranial pressure (pressure within the brain) which in turn leads to pressure within the ears.
-The next is breath holding, which some swear gives them an extra boost in weight lifting by solidifying the core and supporting the spine.
+The next is breath holding, which some profess gives them an extra boost while lifting by solidifying the core and supporting the spine.
 However what happens when you hold your breath?
 More pressure in the inner ear.

 “I never actually took a sound level meter to the smashing of weights in a weight room, but it is likely that even short durations of loud intense weights dropping, can have the same potential damage to hearing as a shotgun blast or an air bag deploying,” said Rachel Raphael, M.A., CCC-A, an audiologist with Mercy Medical Center in Baltimore and a certified group fitness instructor.
 “If in fact, the smashing weights are in this range for volume, it wouldn't take much for the person at close range to suffer permanent damage, in the way of high-frequency sensorineural hearing loss and/or tinnitus as a symptom secondary to the damage in the cochlea.”